GiviMAD/rustpotter/README.md

 A detection is considered a `partial detection` (not emitted) until n more frames are processed (half of the length of the features window).
 If in this time a detection with a higher score is found, it replaces the current partial detection and the this countdown is reset.

+### Averaged Threshold

-Note that the `cpu usage` will increase depending on the number of available feature frame vectors in the wakewords (the number of wav files used to created the wakeword instance).
+Note that Rustpotter `cpu usage` increases depending on the number of available feature frame vectors in the wakewords (the number of wav files used to create the wakeword), as for each new features Rustpotter has to run the score operation against each of them.

-In order to reduce the cpu usage, Rustpotter generates a single matrix of features by averaging all the others ones.
+In order to reduce the cpu usage, for each wakeword, Rustpotter generates a `single matrix of features by averaging all` the others ones.
 This one will score less that the others but can be used to skip the further comparison against the other matrixes of features inside the wakeword.
-You can set the `avg_threshold` option to zero to disable this.
+You can set the `avg_threshold` config to zero to disable this.

+### Audio Filters

+As described before rustpotter includes two audio filter implementation: a `gain-normalizer filter` and a `bass-pass filter`.

+Those are disabled by default and their main purpose is to improve the detector performance on presence of noise.

+### Partial detections

+In order to discard false detections you can require a certain amount of partial detections to occur.
+This is configured through the `min_scores` config option.

+### Score Mode

+As explained rustpotter scores the live audio matrix of features against each of matrix of features in the wakeword.
+The it needs to unify these scores into a single one.

+You configure how this is done using the `score_mode` option, the following modes are available:

+* Avg: Use the averaged/mean value.
+* Max: Use max value.
+* Median: Use the median.
+Equivalent to P50.
+* P25, P50, P75, P80, P90, P95: Use the indicated percentile value.
+Linear interpolation between the values is used on non exact matches.

-## The Wakeword
+### Wakeword

 Using the `struct Wakeword`, the features can be extracted from wav files, persisted to a model file, or loaded from a previous generated model.